huu4ontocord/rio/README.md

                         Wether to only apply a spacy model -do_hf_ner_only DO_HF_NER_ONLY
-                        Wether to only apply a huggingface NER model -do_regex_only DO_REGEX_ONLY
+                        Wether to only apply a huggingface NER model -do_dictionary_only DO_ONTOLOGY_ONLY
+                        Wether to only use an dictionary -do_regex_only DO_REGEX_ONLY
                         Wether to only apply regex models -do_qg_rel_only DO_QG_REL_ONLY